UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-050.md

 # Universal Derivative

+## Description

-A generalized concept of differentiation that unifies complex and p-adic approaches in the universal number domain, defined as the limit of the difference quotient with respect to the universal metric.
+A generalized concept of differentiation that unifies complex and p-adic approaches in the [[uor-c-034|universal number]] domain, defined as the limit of the difference quotient with respect to the universal metric.

 ## Definition

 Universal analysis begins with a generalized concept of differentiation that unifies complex and p-adic approaches:

-Definition 1 (Universal Derivative): For a function f: 𝕌 → 𝕌, the universal derivative at a point α ∈ 𝕌 is defined as:
+Definition 1 ([[uor-c-050|Universal Derivative]]): For a function f: 𝕌 → 𝕌, the [[uor-c-050|universal derivative]] at a point α ∈ 𝕌 is defined as:

 `f'(α) = lim(h→0) [f(α+h) - f(α)]/h`